-To develop our pupils’ cultural and linguistic knowledge beyond the classroom, we run an annual Middle School trip to Munich in Germany.
+To develop our pupils’ cultural and linguistic knowledge beyond the classroom, we run Middle School trips to Munich and in Form 3 there is an exchange program with the Werner Heisenberg Gymnasium in Weinheim, Germany.

 Enthusiasts can also enjoy the activities of the German Society, which is aimed at the students in Forms 6 and 7, providing cultural enrichment outside the usual curriculum.